jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 Uncategorised
   Before events:
-    CF: do_git_path at path.c:440:3
-    CT: adjust_git_path at path.c:401:0
-    CF: adjust_git_path at path.c:403:6
-    CT: is_dir_file at path.c:81:0
-    CF: is_dir_file at path.c:82:12
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-    CF: is_dir_file at path.c:83:6
-    CT: Jump to external code for strncmp
-    RF: Jump to external code for strncmp
-    CF: is_dir_file at path.c:83:33
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:87:10
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-    RF: is_dir_file at path.c:88:1
-    CF: adjust_git_path at path.c:406:12
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-    CF: adjust_git_path at path.c:409:11
-    CT: dir_prefix at path.c:73:0
-    CF: dir_prefix at path.c:74:12
-    CT: Jump to external code for strlen
-  Occurrences: 1

-Uncategorised
-  Before events:
-    CF: do_git_path at path.c:440:3
-    CT: adjust_git_path at path.c:401:0
-    CF: adjust_git_path at path.c:403:6
-    CT: is_dir_file at path.c:81:0
-    CF: is_dir_file at path.c:82:12
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-    CF: is_dir_file at path.c:83:6
-    CT: Jump to external code for strncmp
-    RF: Jump to external code for strncmp
-    CF: is_dir_file at path.c:83:33
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:87:10
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-    RF: is_dir_file at path.c:88:1
-    CF: adjust_git_path at path.c:406:12
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-    CF: adjust_git_path at path.c:409:11
-    CT: dir_prefix at path.c:73:0
-    CF: dir_prefix at path.c:74:12
-    CT: Jump to external code for strlen
-    [...20 more events...]
-  Occurrences: 1

-Uncategorised
-  Before events:
     CF: do_git_path at path.c:441:2
     CT: strbuf_cleanup_path at path.c:51:0
     CF: strbuf_cleanup_path at path.c:52:21
   Occurrences: 1

-Uncategorised
-  Before events:
-    CF: do_git_path at path.c:441:2
-    CT: strbuf_cleanup_path at path.c:51:0
-    CF: strbuf_cleanup_path at path.c:52:21
-    CT: cleanup_path at path.c:41:0
-    CF: cleanup_path at path.c:43:6
-    CT: skip_prefix at git-compat-util.h:676:0
-    RF: skip_prefix at git-compat-util.h:684:1
-    RF: cleanup_path at path.c:47:2
-    RF: strbuf_cleanup_path at path.c:55:1
-  Occurrences: 1

-Uncategorised
-  Before events:
-    CF: do_git_path at path.c:441:2
-    CT: strbuf_cleanup_path at path.c:51:0
-    CF: strbuf_cleanup_path at path.c:52:21
-    CT: cleanup_path at path.c:41:0
-    CF: cleanup_path at path.c:43:6
-    CT: skip_prefix at git-compat-util.h:676:0
-    RF: skip_prefix at git-compat-util.h:684:1
-    RF: cleanup_path at path.c:47:2
-    RF: strbuf_cleanup_path at path.c:55:1
-    RF: do_git_path at path.c:442:1
-    CF: git_pathdup at path.c:500:9
-    CT: strbuf_detach at strbuf.c:71:0
-    CF: strbuf_detach at strbuf.c:73:2
-    CT: strbuf_grow at strbuf.c:92:0
-    RF: strbuf_grow at strbuf.c:102:1
-  Occurrences: 1

-Uncategorised
-  Before events:
-    CF: do_match_pathspec at dir.c:494:9
-    CT: match_pathspec_item at dir.c:327:0
-    CF: match_pathspec_item at dir.c:373:30
-  Occurrences: 2

-Uncategorised
-  Before events:
-    CF: do_match_pathspec at dir.c:494:9
-    CT: match_pathspec_item at dir.c:327:0
-    CF: match_pathspec_item at dir.c:373:30
-    CT: ps_strncmp at pathspec.h:135:0
-    CF: ps_strncmp at pathspec.h:139:10
-    CT: Jump to external code for strncmp
-    RF: Jump to external code for strncmp
-    RF: ps_strncmp at pathspec.h:140:1
-    RF: match_pathspec_item at dir.c:426:1
-  Occurrences: 4

-Uncategorised
-  Before events:
-    CF: emit_diff_symbol at diff.c:1536:3
-    CT: emit_diff_symbol_from_struct at diff.c:1290:0
-    CF: emit_diff_symbol_from_struct at diff.c:1315:3
-    CT: emit_line at diff.c:709:0
-    CF: emit_line at diff.c:710:2
-    CT: emit_line_0 at diff.c:655:0
-    CF: emit_line_0 at diff.c:660:8
-    CT: diff_line_prefix at diff.c:2259:0
-    RF: diff_line_prefix at diff.c:2266:1
-    CF: emit_line_0 at diff.c:660:2
-    CT: Jump to external code for fputs
-    RF: Jump to external code for fputs
-    CF: emit_line_0 at diff.c:679:3
-    CT: Jump to external code for fputs
-    RF: Jump to external code for fputs
-    CF: emit_line_0 at diff.c:695:2
-    CT: Jump to external code for fwrite
-    RF: Jump to external code for fwrite
-    CF: emit_line_0 at diff.c:700:3
-    CT: Jump to external code for fputs
-    RF: Jump to external code for fputs
-    CF: emit_line_0 at diff.c:704:3
-    CT: Jump to external code for fputc
-    RF: Jump to external code for fputc
-    RF: emit_line_0 at diff.c:705:1
-    RF: emit_line at diff.c:711:1
-    RF: emit_diff_symbol_from_struct at diff.c:1524:1
-    RF: emit_diff_symbol at diff.c:1537:1
-    CF: print_stat_summary_inserts_deletes at diff.c:2582:2
-    CT: strbuf_release at strbuf.c:63:0
-    [...18 more events...]
-  Occurrences: 4

 Uncategorised
   Before events: